Farama-Foundation/farama.org/_posts/2025-02-20-Vector-Autoreset-Mode.md

 </details>

 ### Same-Step Mode
-If a sub-environments terminated, in the same step call, it is reset, with the observation being the reset's observation and the terminated observation being stored in `info["final_obs"]`.
-Beware that some vector wrappers do not support this mode, however, this is simplistic approach for training algorithms if truncation is skipped.
-For algorithms to accurately implement [value errors with truncation](https://farama.org/Gymnasium-Terminated-Truncated-Step-API), having the correct next observation is critical using `info["final_obs"]`.
+If a sub-environments terminated, in the same step call, it is reset, beware that some vector wrappers do not support this mode and the step's observation can be the reset's observation with the terminated observation being stored in `info["final_obs"]`.
+This makes it is a simplistic approach for training algorithms if value errors with truncation are skipped.
+See [this](https://farama.org/Gymnasium-Terminated-Truncated-Step-API), for details.

 <details>
 <summary>Example training code</summary>